How to Survive 4 Days of SEMA: A Guide for Enthusiasts and Professionals

 Hydration and Food

 Bottled water inside convention venues is expensive and inconvenient.
 Bring a reusable water bottle and use the refill stations placed throughout the center.
-For food, the convention floor options are plentiful but the lines during peak lunch hours (noon to 1:30 p.m.) are long enough to cost you a meaningful chunk of show time.
+For food, the convention floor options are plentiful but the lines during peak lunch hours, roughly noon to 1:30 p.m., are long enough to cost you a meaningful chunk of show time.
 Carry energy bars, mixed nuts, or similar snacks to bridge the gap and keep your energy steady between proper meals.

 Attend Seminars and Workshops

-The SEMA Show is not only about static displays and shiny builds.
-The event runs a full schedule of seminars and workshops led by industry professionals covering topics from business strategy and marketing to technical product training and emerging vehicle technology.
+The SEMA Show runs more than 99 free professional education sessions across the four days, covering business strategy, marketing, technical product training, and emerging vehicle technology.
 These sessions are some of the most practical and time-efficient parts of the show, particularly if you work in the trade.
 Check the schedule in advance and block time for at least one or two sessions per day.
+They also get you off your feet for an hour at a stretch, which is not a small thing by day three.

 Pace Yourself